 Grape and Wine Program

 Got Grapes? is a program designed to match grape producers who want to sell grapes to those wishing to buy grapes.
-If you would like to be placed on this list, please call 502-782-4117 or send your request electronically via our contact form.
+If you would like to be placed on this list, please call 502-782-4117 or email your request to firstname.lastname@example.org.

 A list of Kentucky Wineries is attached to allow farmers to contact Kentucky wineries about grapes.
 It is important that vineyard owners contact wineries in the late winter or early spring to begin plans for marketing their grapes.
 Winery owners will often want to visit vineyards during the growing season to look at the progress of the grapes.
 Vineyard owners need to know that the quality of the grapes will ultimately determine the price.
 Disease, bird damage, or excessive trash (leaves, dirt , etc.) could affect the price even if a price has been agreed upon before hand.
 Wineries will ask for (require) different parameters and growers will need to monitor those factors as their grapes ripen.